top of page

 We picked the Wild Atlantic Way back up on our journey home to the cottage in Spiddal.
 My photos say it all - just beautiful, in a savage kind of way...

 This map gives a bit of an idea where we were poking around on the first few days in Ireland.
+The abbey and Diamond Hill are marked on the top map.
 We stayed in Spiddal and visited the abbey and did the Diamond Hill hike in the one day, covering a good portion of the Connemara region.

 The Cliffs of Moher sit a further 60 km south and that was where we were headed next.
 On our way from Spiddal that morning we were treated to more of the rugged scenery along the Wild Atlantic Way.
 It sure is wild!